amedeomantica/docker-radicale/README.md

 and put them to the volume directory (see below)

 #Starting radicale
-docker run --name radicale -p 5232:5232 -v [path_to_downloaded_configs]:/data/radicale -d radicale rdissertori/docker-radicale
+docker run --name radicale -p 5232:5232 -v [path_to_downloaded_configs]:/data/radicale -d rdissertori/docker-radicale

 #Dav Client
 For Android you can download a very powerful client that can also sync contacts (import/export)